Skip to content

 Sustainability Practices

-Sustainability is becoming increasingly important to consumers, and many food delivery services are taking steps to reduce their environmental impact.
-Here are a few examples of sustainability practices:
+Sustainability is increasingly important to consumers, and many food delivery services are taking steps to reduce their environmental impact.

 • DoorDash: Offers bike delivery options, invests in carbon removal technology, and partners with organizations to advocate for sustainable policies.